Fiaz10/academic-kickstart/content/home/accomplishments.md

   certificate_url = ""
   date_start = "2020-01-01"
   date_end = ""
   description = """ Fiaz has been awarded the Undergraduate Research Scholar Award for his extraordinary contributions to research under     the supervision of Prof. Baowei Fei.
-This award will comes with a research stipend for the student and the supervisor. """
+This award comes with a research stipend for the student and the supervisor. """

 [[item]]
   organization = "The University of Texas at Dallas"